-Bruins Wrap: Boston Drops Second Straight Game With 4-2 Loss Vs. Red Wings
+NESN

 It was all Detroit to begin the second period.

 Boston, who usually is near perfect on the penalty kill, gave up its second goal when Pastrnak went to the box for hooking.
-Fabbri potted his second power-play goal of the night to make it 3-1.
+Fabbri eventually potted his second power-play goal of the night to make it 3-1.

 The Black and Gold killed off Krug’s delay of game penalty and had a chance to cut into Detroit’s lead when Larkin was whistled for tripping.
 But the B’s were, once again, unable to find the back of the net.